Candy pumpkin: Impact

-Candy pumpkins are popular in part because of its "interesting texture."
+Candy pumpkins are popular in part because of their "interesting texture."
 As of 1988, most big confectionery companies, including Mars Inc., did not market special Halloween candies.
 The one exception was Brach's Confections, which made candy pumpkins among other seasonal products.
 Their "Mellow crème Pumpkin" was made to look like an autumnal fruit; each pumpkin contained 25 calories and 5 grams sugar.
 In 1992, Brach's Confections expected to sell more than 30 million pounds of mellow crème candy during the fall season, which included its seasonal mellow crème pumpkins.

 By the late 1990s, competitors of Brach's realized that the market for the special Halloween candy pumpkin was expanding.
 For example, in 1997, candy pumpkins and other mellow crème candies helped push annual spending on Halloween candy in the United States to an estimated $950 million a year.
 In response, Mars, Inc. came out with Snickers Crème Pumpkin in 1998.
 The milk chocolate-covered peanut and caramel candy was packaged in a 1.20 oz. size with a plastic wrapper featuring a jack-o-lantern on the package.
 At the time, the Snickers Crème Pumpkin retailed for 50 U.S. cents.
 Two years later, in 2000, Frankford Candy & Chocolate Company cross-licensed with ConAgra Foods to produce Peter Pan Peanut Butter Pumpkins.
 Peter Pan Peanut Butter Pumpkins included a "rich and creamy" Peter Pan peanut butter center pressed into a detailed pumpkin mold.
 At that time, the Peter Pan pumpkin candy was sold in 14 oz. bags.
 Also in 2000, Zachary Confections expanded its product line to include candy pumpkins.

 In addition to helping characterize Halloween, candy pumpkins played a role in the current U.S. implementation of daylight saving time.
 Since the 1960s, candy makers had wanted to get the trick-or-treat period covered by Daylight Saving, reasoning that if children have an extra hour of daylight, they would collect more candy.
-During the 1985 U.S Congressional hearings on Daylight Saving, the industry went so far as to put candy pumpkins on the seat of every senator, hoping to win a little favor.
+During the 1985 U.S. Congressional hearings on Daylight Saving, the industry went so far as to put candy pumpkins on the seat of every senator, hoping to win a little favor.
 On July 8, 1986, President Ronald Reagan signed the Federal Fire Prevention and Control Act of 1986 into law; it contained a daylight saving rider which continued daylight saving time until the early morning of last Sunday in October; this did not include Halloween night.
 In 2005, daylight saving time was extended to the first Sunday in November—just long enough to include Halloween.